Castro To Be Sworn In As First Woman President Of Honduras - UrduPoint

 Castro To Be Sworn In As First Woman President Of Honduras

-Luis Redondo, who has the support of Castro and much of her party, has been invited to preside over her inauguration.
+Negotiations to end the impasse seemed to have reached a successful conclusion on Thursday as Castro's choice, Luis Redondo, opened a legislative session.

-However, rebel deputy Jorge Calix, bolstered by the right-wing opposition National and Liberal parties, has the support of more than 70 of the 128-member congress, including close to 20 Libre deputies.
+Rebel Libre deputy Jorge Calix, who presided over a rival session on Tuesday, did not repeat the move this time.

-Castro made a last-ditch attempt to resolve the dispute on Wednesday night by offering Calix the job of Cabinet Coordinator -- a similar role to chief of staff -- in her government, in a bid to convince him to drop his claim to the congress president role.
+On Wednesday night, Castro revealed she had offered Calix the job of Cabinet Coordinator -- a similar role to chief of staff -- in her government, in a bid to convince him to drop his claim to the congress president role.

-Calix sparked hope of a breakthrough by replying to Castro with: "You will soon receive my answer."
-The congress dispute is an embarrassing distraction for the president-elect, with US Vice President Kamala Harris, King Felipe VI of Spain and Taiwan Vice President William Lai due to attend the inauguration.
+Calix, who had led a band of close to 20 dissident Libre deputies supported by the right wing opposition, sparked hope of a breakthrough by replying to Castro with: "You will soon receive my answer." - 'Deep crisis' - The congress dispute is an embarrassing distraction for the president-elect, with US Vice President Kamala Harris, King Felipe VI of Spain and Taiwan Vice President William Lai due to attend the inauguration.

-Once she assumes office, Castro, 62, will inherit "a country in a deep crisis -- above all a social crisis -- whose despair, whose deterioration of living conditions have become so profound," Eugenio Sosa, a sociologist at the National University of Honduras, told AFP.
+Once she assumes office, Castro will inherit "a country in a deep crisis, above all a social crisis, whose despair, whose deterioration of living conditions have become so profound," Eugenio Sosa, a sociologist at the National University of Honduras, told AFP.

-The "main reflection" of the crisis, he added, "is in the massive exodus of families to the United States."
-But before tackling those challenges, Castro must first resolve the congress dispute.
+The main reflection of the crisis, he added, "is in the massive exodus of families to the United States."
+Castro's challenge, though, before even taking office, was to try to resolve the congress dispute.

 The schism emerged last Friday when a group of Libre dissidents ignored an agreement with the Savior Party of Honduras (PSH), whose support was key to Castro winning the November elections.